jeff-yc-wong/ics632-project/README.md

 docker pull jeffycwong/ics632-project
 ```

-## To access the docker image, go inside the directory with the run_it.sh files and type:
+## To run the docker image in shell mode, go inside the directory with the run_it.sh files and type:

 Linux/MacOS:
 ```